scottslowe/lowescott.github.io/_posts/2015-12-24-running-ansible-through-ssh-bastion-host.md

 ## Other Resources

-[This article][link-4] has information on setting up Ansible Tower for agent forwarding and the use of an SSH bastion host.
+[This article][link-4] has information on setting up Ansible Tower for the use of an SSH bastion host.
 Also, [this GitHub gist][link-1] has much of the same information as this article, so you may find it helpful in combination with this article or others.

 If you have any questions or want more information, [hit me up on Twitter][link-5] and I'll do my best to help you out.

+**UPDATE 14 Sep 2016:** I've removed the information on SSH agent forwarding from this article, as it is not required when using an SSH bastion host.

 [link-1]: https://gist.github.com/seansawyer/8fe009e67f7e01344328